chandilsachin/SecuredPreference/README.md

 # SecuredPreference
-This library lets to store data secretly using Android KeyStore.
+This library lets you store data secretly using Android KeyStore.

 #### Requirements: